Bsal13/Offensive-Security-Proving-Grounds-Boxes/Wpwn (Easy) Linux Box.md

 # Resolution summary
 - Found wordpress website running on port 80
 - Ran wpscan and found wordpress site is vulnerable to Social-warfare 3.5.2 unauthenticated remote code exececution exploit
-- Followed the steps for exploit and received a reverse shell as www-data
+- Followed the steps for exploit to read /etc/passwd file to find username and received a reverse shell as www-data
+- Found mysql was listening on localhost
+- Found wordpress config file with users password
+- Logged into SSH session with found username and password
 -
 - Text

 ## Improved skills
-- skill 1
+- Found password credentials for SSH in wordpress config file
 - skill 2

 ## Used tools